k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: poisoned objects becoming unpoisoned would not update their status in curses mode (perm_invent)
 - New forging artifact recipe - Glamdring
+- New forging artifact recipe - The Staff of the Archmagi